LLNL/Abmarl/docs/src/gridworld.rst

    [-1,  0,  0,  0,  0, 4*,  0],
    [-1,  0,  0,  0,  0,  0,  6]

-Since view_range is the number of cells away that can be observed, the grid is size (2 * view_range + 1) by (2 * view_range + 1). `agent0` is centered in the middle
-of this grid, shown by its encoding: 1.
+Since `view range` is the number of cells away that can be observed, the observation size is (2 * `view range` + 1) by (2 * `view range` + 1). `agent0` is centered in the middle of this array, shown by its encoding: 1.
 All other agents appear in the observation relative to its location and shown by their encodings.
-The agent observes some out of bounds cells, which appear as -1s. `agent3` and `agent4` occupy the same cell, and the SingleGridObserver will randomly select between their encodings to display.
+The agent observes some out of bounds cells, which appear as -1s. `agent3` and `agent4` occupy the same cell, and the :ref:`SingleGridObserver <>` will randomly select between their encodings to display.

 View Blocking
 ~~~~~~~~~~~~~